Mezzelo/board-game-stuff/README.md

 You can set up your paper prototypes using this pretty easily.
 Objects (like tokens or cards) should be under the "Interactive" gameobject in the hierarchy and use a SpriteRenderer component with the "ShaderMat" material, found under /Assets/Shader.
 Use the "CardBack" component for objects with two sides you can flip between.

+If you don't understand any of that check the "sample-project" branch.  it's our group's prototype lol

 # acknowledgements

 Uses a slightly modified version of Seyed Morteza Kamali's two-pass sprite drop-shader, cause I didn't really have time to do it myself.  https://github.com/UnityCommunity/UnityLibrary/blob/master/Assets/Shaders/2D/Sprites/SpriteDropShadow.shader